BouyguesTelecom/a7/README.md

 > `/foo@1.3.0/path/to/file.js`
 > <br>➔ `Status: 200`

-Here, we request an URL with complete information about the requested asset (package name, version, and path).
+Here, we request a URL with complete information about the requested asset (package name, version, and path).

 #### URI with missing path